-CIL Boards
+CIL Boards and Committees

 CIL is governed by a Board of Directors which is responsible for leadership and control, setting strategic direction, promoting the success of the Company and exercising oversight.
-The Board operates within its Terms of Reference and according to established principles and requirements of good governance.
-It meets at least four times a year and receives sufficient and timely information to ensure that the Board and Directors can fulfil their corporate and individual responsibilities.
+The Board operates in accordance with its legal and regulatory duties, its own Terms of Reference and according to established principles and requirements of good governance.
+The Board meets at least four times a year and receives sufficient and timely information to ensure that it can fulfil its responsibilities.

-The CIL Board consists of a Chairman, Chief Executive Officer ("CEO"), Chief Financial Officer ("CFO") and five independent non-executive directors.
+In 2023, the Board consisted of a Chairman, Chief Executive Officer ("CEO"), Chief Financial Officer ("CFO"), an executive Director and five independent non-executive Directors (including a Senior Independent Director).

-The Board has established an Audit Committee consisting of non-executive directors in order to assist it with the oversight of financial and other controls.
+The Board has established an Audit Committee (the "Audit Committee") consisting of non-executive Directors in order to assist it with the oversight of financial and other controls.
 The Audit Committee operates under Terms of Reference and is responsible for supporting the Board to maintain systems, practices and processes for the internal and external audit of the Company's business which are appropriate given the nature, scale and lines of its business and to maintain effective internal quality control and risk management systems regarding financial reporting.
 The Audit Committee reports to the Board on these matters.